 (**see Exceptions and Additional Considerations)

 Refer to the UWHR website for information on holidays observed by the UW and eligibility for paid holidays.

 - Time tracking workers can also enter Holiday Taken Time Off, along with other time offs, via the Enter Time process.
-When you enter time offs via the Enter Time process, they will be subject to the routing & approval rules of that process.
+When you enter Time Offs via the Enter Time process, they will be subject to the routing and approval rules of that process.